otissv/state-subscriptions/README.md

 # State Subscriptions

-Subscribe to properties in the store

-State subscriptions enables publishing and subscribing to properties in a store.
+An experiment to publish and subscribe to properties in a store.

 ## Store